RaghavSriniv/raghavsriniv.github.io/content/course_resources/intro_dyn_analys_simu/index.md

 ---
-title: Introduction to Dynamic Analysis and Simulation
+title: Introduction to Dynamic Analysis and Simulation (IDyAS)
 summary: Here you'll find all links to all the resources for the course!
 date: 2025-08-08
 type: docs